Top 12 Difference between Private and Public Administration & Similarities

 Definition of Private Administration:

 Private Administration is the management and organization of private business enterprises.
 This is an administrative purpose carried out by private individuals, a team, or a group to profit.
 It is a business activity that is non-political in a landscape.
-It includes a collection of doings like planning, organizing, coordinating, implementing, and controlling programs and policies, performed by the organization’s management.
+It includes a collection of activities like planning, organizing, coordinating, implementing, and controlling programs and policies, performed by the organization’s management.

 Private administration is such an administrative framework which is concerned the individuals, groups, enterprise, etc to generate a profit.